 Once a week (or more!), skip the usual “How was your day?” at dinner and ask everyone to share one thing they’re grateful for.
 This can spark meaningful conversations, especially when people share experiences or ask for more details.

-Also Read: How do I Overcome Limiting Beliefs?
+Also Read: How Do I Overcome Limiting Beliefs?

 7. Keep Gratitude Visible